postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 !!!

-PostgresML automatically deploys a model for online predictions after training, if the **key metric** is a better than the currently deployed model.
+PostgresML automatically deploys a model for online predictions after training, if the **key metric** is better than the currently deployed model.
 We'll train many models over time for this project, and you can read more about deployments later.

 ### Making Predictions

 Once a model is trained, you can use `pgml.predict` to use it on new inputs. `pgml.predict` is a function that takes our project name, along with an array of features to predict on.
-In this case, our features are th `title_rank` and `body_rank`.
+In this case, our features are `title_rank` and `body_rank`.
 We can use the `pgml.predict` function to make predictions on the training data, but in a real application, we'd want to make predictions on new data that the model hasn't seen before.
 Let's do a quick sanity check, and see what the model predicts for all the values of our training data.

 !!! generic